lucaskjaero/lucas-kjaero-website/content/posts/2015-2-01--Puzzle-8/index.md

 ---
-title: Puzzle-8
+title: Puzzle-8 - Sliding puzzle solver
-category: Artificial Intelligence
+category: AI and Machine Learning
 technologies: ["python"]
 tldr: Created an object-oriented Python program to solve sliding tile puzzles with an A* search and multiple heuristics.
 source: